Table of contents

 • Introduction

-• Day 2: Immersing in the Vibrant Culture of Pest
+• Day 2: Engaging in the Rich Culture of Pest

 • Day 3: Exploring the Charming Streets of Budapest